 RakshaBandhan is a festival that is celebrated by the sister as a prayer to protect her brother from all kinds of evils and the vows of the brothers to protect her from all evils himself.

 That is how strong the bond of siblings is.
 Be it any level of evil trying to block your paths of success, love can defeat all odds and the love of brother and sister is something that is way more strong than one gives it credit to.

 RakshaBandhan every year has some kind of significance and importance and this year is no exception.
-RakshaBandhan 2016 has been dated in August 18th and as always, it is one of most auspicious times of the year.
+RakshaBandhan is one of the most auspicious times of the year.